 Rights to erasure

-Under the GDPR regulations you have the right to erasure.
-Where possible and practicable we will ensure that data is removed and no new data is collected or stored.
+Under the EU GDPR and UK GDPR regulations you have the right to erasure.
+Where possible and practicable we will ensure that data is removed, and no new data is collected or stored.
 However, the right to erasure does not provide an absolute right to be forgotten and we can refuse to comply with a request for any of the following reasons:

 Errors in our records